This page is currently under construction. If you have questions about GC Image not listed on this page, please forward them to us.

 Step 2: Select the Baseline Correction configuration pane.

-Step 3: Set the number of deadband pixels, filter window size,
+Step 3: Set the number of deadband pixels, filter window size, distribution, and stride parameters.
+Click the OK button.
+See chapter Image Processing for a description of the baseline correction algorithm and parameters.

 Step 1: Select Arithmetic Operations from the Filters